5.3 Invasive Lobular Carcinoma (ILC)

 nuclei but with little pleomorphism, but note that they are non-cohesive.

-(dark blue cell nuclei and pale purple cytoplasm); B. is a cell smear stained
+(dark blue cell nuclei and pale purple cytoplasm); B. Is a cell smear with a PAP stain.

 Photomicroscopy of the histology of invasive lobular carcinoma (ILC)